meinicke/meinicke.github.io/_includes/README.md

 ##Understanding Interactions

-Distributions of interactions during program execution:
+Distributions of interactions during program execution (blue bars represent interactions on data, the red line shows the context size(#features in the context)):

+### Checkstyle
 <a href="/resources/Checkstyle.png"><img alt="Checkstyle" src="/resources/Checkstyle.png" /></a>

 ##Credits